How to Make Distance Learning More Engaging

 Distance learning requires your kids to stare at the screen for hours on end.
 Having a couple of brain breaks whenever possible could help refresh your child’s mind.
 You could make a spinner wheel using a paper plate, with various categories of exercises on it such as jumping jacks and silly dances!
 In the middle of their classes, whenever time permits, they could just spin this wheel and do whatever activity the wheel lands on.

-Osmo’s digital-physical interactive educational games are perfect for distance learning.
+Osmo’s digital-physical online interactive games are perfect for distance learning.
 When you notice your child feeling drained with their online learning material, you could play Osmo with them!
 Because feedback and instructions are provided at each step, you won’t have to worry about supervising your kids.
 They’ll learn core skills like math, science, and drawing through hands-on play.

 Listen to Music